Skip to main content

 warning

-• The red arrow points to the WIFI antenna interface.
+• The red arrow points to the Wi-Fi antenna interface

-• The WIFI antenna port is ipex1.
+• The Wi-Fi antenna port is ipex1

-1. Power on the host.
+1. Power on the host machine.

-Modify Other System Configuration Options
+Modification of Other System Configuration Options

 - 3D Mellow -